LHR - BOS

 • Which airlines offer Wi-Fi service onboard planes from London Heathrow Airport to Boston?

-Air France, Virgin Atlantic, KLM, and Delta offer inflight Wi-Fi service on the London Heathrow Airport to Boston flight route.
+Air France, KLM, Virgin Atlantic, Delta, and American Airlines offer inflight Wi-Fi service on the London Heathrow Airport to Boston flight route.

 • Which aircraft models fly most regularly from London Heathrow Airport to Boston?